otr4j/otrv4/otrv4.md

   TLV 7   context: 0x0001
 ```

 > REMARK the example suggests 4 keys, but the text suggests only the keys derived from the base key are relevant.
 The example is somewhat misleading.
+Best to work with derived keys only, such that each (derived) key corresponds to a TLV.

-> FIXME update example to show `0x00420000` to emphasize use of 4-byte context even if only 2 bytes of data are provided.
+> TODO update example to show `0x00420000` to emphasize use of 4-byte context even if only 2 bytes of data are provided.

 Three keys can, therefore, be calculated from the already derived extra
 symmetric key: